-If you’re like us, you believe the status quo just isn’t good enough – inequality is rising, the Earth is getting hotter, and our politicians often seem more interested in power and money than the people they represent.
+If you’re like us, you believe the status quo just isn’t good enough-- inequality is rising, the Earth is getting hotter, and our politicians often seem more interested in power and money than the people they represent.
 You may feel angry, sad, cynical, defeated, or alone.
-But MILLIONS of people feel the exact same way.
+But you're not alone, there are millions of people ready to take action.
 So what are you going to do about it?
 We’ve made the answer as simple as possible: use Rally Starter to campaign for change!

 Theory of Change

 It’s the phrase that keeps you up at night when something is bothering you, “If... [insert an action that would solve a problem], then… [insert the positive impact that would be created]!”

 We call this statement the Theory of Change, and it's the building block of any successful campaign.

 There are two central questions you need to ask yourself: